ContainerSolutions/cloud-native-patterns/_technical/network-isolation.md

 ## Consequently

+Network security is enhanced within the shared platform with the ability to track subsequent changes.

 {:.plusminus}
 - {:.plus} We have created a much more secure solution.
 - {:.plus} For any attacker who manages to compromise a service they are now severely limited in terms of damage they can due (#defenceInDepth)